 Extruded polystyrene foam plastic insulation is dimensionally stable and products are available in a wide range of compressive strengths (from 103 to 689.5 kPa [15 to 100 psi]) to suit a variety of application requirements, including residential (e.g. foundations, walls, ceilings), commercial (e.g. roofs, belowgrade, waterproofing), and beyond (e.g. soil stabilization, pipe insulation, utility lines).2

-To truly assess the environmental impact of a building or application, the effect of material changes in foam formulations should also be analyzed in terms of the resulting thermal performance.
+As part of a sustainable design process, the effect of material changes in foam formulations should also be analyzed in terms of the resulting thermal performance.
 Used to insulate commercial buildings and residences, the energy efficiency payback from insulation with high R-values over a long period far exceeds any marginal contribution of ozone-depletion potential (ODP).
 This analysis was done for estimated emissions until the Montreal Protocol’s phaseout date of 2010.3

 Energy efficiency and conservation relative to global climate change (GCC) should also be considered when assessing the environmental impact of materials.
 In May 1999, technical experts working on both the Montreal and Kyoto Protocols collaborated in Petten, Netherlands, at the Joint Intergovernmental Panel on Climate Change/Technology and Economic Assessment Panel (IPCC/TEAP) Expert Meeting on Options for the Limitation of Emissions of HFCs and PFCs.